 Thinking, Fast and Slow on Wordery.

 This is a massive volume, but it’s worth the calories.
 An incredibly well researched piece of writing about almost all aspects of software development with analysis that keeps echoing through the ages.
 This is a fundamental read.

 It Doesn’t Have to be Crazy at Work

-Jason Fried, David Heinemeier Hansson
+Jason Fried and David Heinemeier Hansson

 An altogether possible alternate reality where work is calm, satisfying, and makes space for your life.